flyinglightspeck/StandbyFLSs/README.md

 ## Dissolve, Suspend and Transpose
 Obstructing FLSs needs to be hidden from user's Field of View (FoV).
-We have proposed four techniques: dissolve, suspend (2 variants), and transpose. `./utils/solve_obstruction.py` includes the implementation of techniques presented in Section 6.
+We have proposed five techniques: dissolve, suspend (3 variants), and transpose. `./utils/solve_obstruction.py` includes the implementation of techniques presented in Section 6.

 Dissolve will permanently dissolve reliability groups that have standby FLSs obstructing user's FoV. `dissolve` function implements Algorithm 3.